 To sum it up: Three dudes wreak havoc on their lives trying to hide the 4 million bucks they find in a plane wreck.

 Why I loved it: The relentless challenges the main character was up against made it hard to put my Kindle down.
 It's one of those books where you want to yell at the characters: "No!
 Don't do that, you idiot!
 Not!
 That!"
-But also, you kind of want them to do that because not doing it would be boring.
+But also, you kind of do want them to do that because not doing it would be boring.

 Gone Girl by Gillian Flynn